 - Add muscle and bone strengthening activities.
 Do it at least two days a week.

 - The more physical activities you have, the greater the health benefits (Manitoba Healthy Living and Seniors Physical Activity Guidelines).

 Ways to be active in winter months

-- Merge physical activity with your everyday life.
+- Include physical activity in your everyday tasks.

 - Walk instead of driving (when possible).